Close Menu

 Brain Boost: Olive Oil’s Protective Role in Cognitive Function

-Olive oil is packed with polyphenols and heart-healthy monounsaturated fat, nutrients that help calm oxidative stress and inflammation- two big players in memory loss and mental decline.
+The health benefits of olive oil is packed with polyphenols and heart-healthy monounsaturated fat, nutrients that help calm oxidative stress and inflammation- two big players in memory loss and mental decline.
 Clinical and population studies show that regularly drizzling extra virgin olive oil on food lifts recall abilities and sharpens everyday thinking.
 This broad antioxidant action safeguards nerve cells and encourages steady blood flow through brain tissue, a critical factor in keeping attention, learning, and judgment alert as years pass.

 Connection to Alzheimers Prevention